 A New England native, Sherry completed two degrees within four years and graduated with honors from the University of Massachusetts Amherst, where she was also selected as a Commencement Speaker.
 She holds a Master in Public Policy from the Harvard Kennedy School, where she was elected President of the HKS Student Government, among other student engagements.
 Her writing has been published in outlets including Fast Company, Muftah, Medium, and The Kennedy School Review.

 Legislative director and foreign policy advisor, office of u.s. senator al franken

 Ali Nouri has been on staff in the US Senate since 2008, currently serving as a Legislative Director.
 He is also an adjunct Professor at George Washington University.
 Previously he worked at the UN and at Princeton's Woodrow Wilson School on science and global security issues.
 He holds a BA in Biology from Reed College and a PhD in Molecular Biology from Princeton University.

 founder, ansari fellowship program

-Yassamin holds a B.A. from Stanford University in international relations with honors in international security studies.
-While at Stanford, she interned for Congresswoman Nancy Pelosi, led a global and student-run advocacy campaign for Syria Deeply, and served on multiple university boards.
-She is fluent in Farsi, advanced in Arabic, and has studied and worked in Jordan, Morocco and the UK.
-She also won multiple awards and honors including the John Gardner Public Service Fellowship, the Democratic National Committee Hope Institute Fellowship, and the U.S. Department of State Critical Language Scholarship.
+Yassamin holds a bachelor's degree from Stanford University in international relations with honors in international security studies.
+She also has a master's degree from the University of Cambridge, where her research focused on the UN’s response to the security implications of climate change.
+While at Stanford, Yassamin interned for U.S. Congresswoman Nancy Pelosi, led global and student-run advocacy campaigns on the Syrian refugee crisis, and served on multiple university boards.
+In recognition of her humanitarian and public service work, Yassamin has won multiple awards and honors including the John Gardner Public Service Fellowship, the Gates Scholarship, the U.S. Department of State Critical Language Scholarship, and the Democratic National Committee Hope Institute Fellowship.